pupamanyu/professional-services/examples/terraform/druid-migration/README.md

 # Launch Druid on Compute Engine using Terraform

-This can be used to provision Druid Cluster on GCP using Terraform
+This can be used to provision Druid Cluster on GCP using Terraform.

 ## Resources to launch